herrera-d/fullstack-open/0.4/index.md

 # Creating a new note

-This diagram is for documenting how the create a new note works in this app => https://studies.cs.helsinki.fi/exampleapp/notes
+This diagram is for documenting how the create a new note works in https://studies.cs.helsinki.fi/exampleapp/notes
 <br/>

 ```mermaid